Ipelly/callback_function/README.md

 Program execution (thread 1) starts from line 1 - and eventually moves toward line 5 synchronously, as soon as callback function is called, another execution thread (thread 2) is began.
 However, execution of thread 1 will not effect of thread 2.
 Thread one moves to line 9 and finish the execution irrespective of the completion of thread2.

 So the moral of the story is, two execution thread run parallel.
-They are asynchronous with each other execution but within himself, they are totally synchronous.
+They are asynchronous with each other's execution but within itself, they are totally synchronous.